-- Krapp's sixteen theaters are the Alvin (now the Neil Simon), Ambassador, Brooks Atkinson, Ethel Barrymore, Biltmore, Broadhurst, 46th Street, Golden, Imperial, Majestic, Eugene O'Neil, Plymouth, Ritz, Royale, and Ed Sullivan (originally Hammerstein).
+- 1. Krapp's sixteen theaters are the Alvin (now the Neil Simon), Ambassador, Brooks Atkinson, Ethel Barrymore, Biltmore, Broadhurst, 46th Street, Golden, Imperial, Majestic, Eugene O'Neil, Plymouth, Ritz, Royale, and Ed Sullivan (originally Hammerstein).
 The Central (1567 Broadway at 47th Street) is now a movie house and all but its cornice is covered with billboards. - 2.
 The five theaters designed by Krapp that have been demolished are the Bijou (209 West 45th Street), Century (932 Seventh Avenue between 58th and 59th Streets), 49th Street (235 West 49th Street), Morosco (217 West 45th Street), and Waldorf (116 West 50th Street). - 3.
 Interview with Mrs. Peggy Elson, Herbert Krapp's daughter, by Janet Adams, November 16, 1984. - 4.
 Herbert Krapp papers, currently in the possession of Mrs. Peggy Elson, New York City. - 5.
 The 49th Street Theater (1921) was an exception.
 This building had a terra-cotta facade articulated by fluted pilasters. - 6.
 Brooks Atkinson Theater, Souvenir Program of the dedication (as Mansfield Theater), Feburary 15, 1926, n.p.
 Billy Rose Theater Collection, Lincoln Center branch, New York Public Library. - 7.
 Royale Theater, Souvenir Program of the dedication, January 11, 1927, n.p.
 Billy Rose Theater Collection. - 8.
 The use of restricted areas of very ornate detail set against an otherwise unornamented facade is reminiscent of Spanish Baroque or Churrigueresque architecture. - 9.
-This theater is often overlooked because the present rectilinear marquee cuts the facade in half, hiding the ornate base and destroying the subtle juxtaposition between the top and bottom sections of the building. - 10.
-Herbert Krapp papers, and interview with Mrs. Peggy Elson.
+This theater is often overlooked because the present rectilinear marquee cuts the facade in half, hiding the ornate base and destroying the subtle juxtaposition between the top and bottom sections of the building.

+10. Herbert Krapp papers, and interview with Mrs. Peggy Elson.

-The Alvin Theater
+The Alvin Theater interior

-The Alvin Theater was built by Alexander H. Pincus to house the musical comedy productions and the offices of Alex Aarons and Vinton Freedley.
+The Alvin Theater was built for Alexander H. Pincus to house the musical comedy productions of Alex Aarons and Vinton Freedley.
 "Alvin" is an acronym of their abbreviated first names.
-One of the last theaters built in the Broadway district, it is located a few blocks north of the earlier concentrations in the West 40s, on the midblock of West 52nd Street, just opposite the Guild Theater (later ANTA, now Virginia).
-The Alvin was the last of seven new theaters to open in 1927, just as the Broadway theater reached a zenith in popularity, and, of those, one of five designed by Herbert Krapp.
-Perhaps because the Alvin, unlike the other four, was designed for an individual client, rather than for the Shubert or Chanin organizations, Krapp's design for the theater, both inside and out, is among his most elaborate and elegant.
+One of the last theaters built in the Broadway district, it is located a few blocks north of the earlier concentrations in the West 40s, on the mid-block of West 52nd Street, just opposite the Guild Theater (later ANTA, now Virginia).

+Opening in 1927, just as the Broadway theater reached a zenith in popularity, it was the last of seven new theaters to open in that year, and, of those, one of five designed by Herbert Krapp.
+Unlike the other four Krapp theaters of that year, however, the Alvin was designed not for the Shubert or Chanin organizations, but to house the theater and offices of Aarons and Freedley.